microsoft/FLAML/website/docs/Use Cases/Tune User Defined Function.md

 `flaml.tune` is a module for economical hyperparameter tuning.
-It frees users from manually tuning many hyperparameters for a software, such as machine learning training procedures.
+It is used internally by `flaml.AutoML`.
+It can be used directly to tune a user-defined function (UDF), and not limited to machine learning model training.
 You can use `flaml.tune` instead of `flaml.AutoML` if one of the following is true:

 1. Your machine learning task is not one of the built-in tasks from `flaml.AutoML`.
 1. Your input cannot be represented as X_train + y_train or dataframe + label.